MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-va.md

 ## Review the K8s node vulnerability recommendations

-If the vulnerability assessment finds vulnerabilities for a K8s node, a recommendation is generated for the customer to review.
+If vulnerabilities are found for a K8s node, a recommendation is generated for the customer to review.
 To review K8s node recommendations for remediation in the Azure portal:

 1. Select **Recommendations** from the **Defender for Cloud** menu.